gdanko/polybar/README.md

 Note, at every interval, a backgrounded script will check to see if polybar is running.
 If it is not running, the script exits on its own.
 Scripts with a longer interval, e.g., `polybar-speedtest` will take a fair amount of time to exit on their own because it may be in a sleep state.

 ## Speedtest Hack
 If there is an official way of doing this, please do tell me. :) I wrote the Speedtest script, but the output wouldn't render until the script completed.
-It didn'tlike that because the module would just pop in and say "Hello!
+It didn't like that because the module would just pop in and say "Hello!
 I'm all done, here are the results!"
 I wanted something to say show, "Hey, I'm doing work here, please hang tight."
 ```
 [module/speedtest]
 type = custom/ipc